Bella Savitsky Abzug ('Bella!') was born on Hoe Avenue in The

 inspired by the 1960s pop song "Hats Off To Larry".
 A longtime

-author/playwright Barbara Kahn, wrote the lyrics to the tribute song
+Senator (appointed by Willson), Gay author/playwright Barbara Kahn, wrote the lyrics to

-for Bella!: "Actions Are the Music of the Free".
+the tribute song for Bella: "Actions Are the Music of the Free".

-For nearly four decades, Bella! battled many political and civil rights issues -- women's, environmental, tenants, GLBT and many more.
+Bella Abzug (aka Battlin' Bella), for nearly four decades, battled many political and civil rights issues -- women's, environmental, tenants, G.L.B.T. and many more.
 At the times, to many, they seemed "left wing" or even "radical".
-Now, most of Bella's proposals are considered mainstream and/or popular and, in fact, many are now law.
-In her later years, Bella!, while remaining active in politics (ask "Manhattan Borough President" Debby Glick) fighting against unworthy or inept wannabees and fighting for worthy, qualified and respectful candidates such as the winning Manhattan Borough President Virginia Fields.
+Now, most of Bella's proposals have been acted upon and are considered mainstream and/or popular and, in fact, many are now law.
+In her later years, Bella, while remaining active in politics (ask "Manhattan Boro President" Debby Glick) fighting against unworthy or inept wannabees and fighting for worthy, qualified and respectful candidates such as the winning Manhattan Borough President Virginia C. Fields.
 Bella's causes and issues also continued as did her participation.

-Columbia-Presbyterian Medical Center in Manhattan, New York, on
+passed at Columbia-Presbyterian Medical Center in Manhattan, New York,

 youngest daughter Liz Abzug thoughtfully and very personally called to